ctsuu/CarND-PID-Control-Project/README.md

 <p align="center">
  <img src="./img/tuned_pid.png" width="720">
 </p>
 By far, all testing is done on one dimensional signal, one set of PID coefficients can do this job.
-But the simplified car is driven on 2 dimensional space, how can we do PID controller on different speed?
+But the simplified car model is driven on 2 dimensional space, how can we do PID controller on different speed?

 ## Speed